 It's one thing to keep hot air and sunlight out; it's another to identify the appliances in your home that generate heat.
-If you aren't at home during the day, it is easier to simply shut off as many electric appliances as possible.
-If you spend more of your day at home, try to use heat-generating appliances only during the coolest part of the day.
-For example, use the microwave instead of the stovetop or oven.
+If you aren't at home during the day, simply shut off as many electric appliances as possible before you leave in the morning.
+If you spend more of your day at home, try to minimize use of heat-generating appliances.
+For example, cook in the microwave instead of on the stovetop or in the regular oven.
 Or, let your dishes air dry in your dishwasher instead of heat-drying.

 6) Electronics Are Hot, Too

-Keeping your electronics on a power strip provides a quick way to "power-down" before leaving for the day.
+Keeping your electronics on a power strip provides a quick way to "power down" before leaving your house for the day.

 7) Light Bulbs

-Change incandescent bulbs for cooler fluorescent bulbs.
+Change incandescent bulbs for cooler fluorescent or LED bulbs.
 Turn off lights when not in use.

 Humidity makes a room hotter.
 Do laundry early or late in the day.
 Take showers or baths during the cooler times of day.
-If your bathroom, laundry room or kitchen has vents, use them.
+If your bathroom, laundry room, and kitchen have exhaust fans, use them.
 Invest in a dehumidifier if you live in a humid climate.

 9) Insulate Your Attic

-A well-insulated attic, especially when an attic ventilating fan is used, is one of the best ways to keep heat out of your home.
+A well-insulated attic, especially in combination with an attic ventilating fan, is one of the best ways to keep heat out of your home.

-As you plan out landscaping for your home, be mindful of having deciduous trees, trellises and shrubbery on the southern and western portions of your home.
+As you design landscaping for your home, be mindful of having deciduous trees, trellises and shrubbery adjacent to the southern and western portions of your home.
 Don't place heat-absorbing rocks, cement or asphalt too close to the house.